atbcb/usab-uswds/_pvag/preamble.md

 An assembly area would be defined in V106.5 as a portion of a passenger vessel that is used for entertainment, educational gatherings, or similar purposes.
 This section would require a minimum number of wheelchair spaces to be provided in assembly areas with fixed seats in accordance with Table V221.2.1.1.
 The table would reduce the number of wheelchair spaces as the total seating capacity of the assembly area increases.
 For example, the table would require assembly areas with:

 - 300 seats to provide a minimum of 5 wheelchair spaces (1.6%);
 - 500 seats to provide a minimum of 6 wheelchair spaces (1.2%); and
 - 1,000 seats to provide a minimum of 10 wheelchair spaces (1%).

-The Survey of Income and Program Participation sponsored by the U.S. Census Bureau show among persons aged 15 and older 3.6 million (1.5%) used a wheelchair or scooter.[23](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote23)
+The Survey of Income and Program Participation sponsored by the U.S. Census Bureau show among persons aged 15 and older 3.6 million (1.5%) used a wheelchair or scooter.<a href="#endnote23" aria-label="end note 23" aria-describedby="endnote23"><sup id="footnote23">[23]</sup></a>

 The section would require the wheelchair spaces to be an integral part of the fixed seating plan.
 The section includes proposed scoping and technical provisions for dispersion of wheelchair spaces where seats are arranged to provide lines of sight to fixed screens or performance areas to ensure that passengers who use wheelchairs have an equivalent choices of seating locations and viewing angles (V221.2.3 and V802.2).
 The section also includes proposed scoping and technical provisions for dispersion of wheelchair spaces where seats are not arranged to provide lines of sight to fixed screens or performance areas (V221.2.4).